malakaoughlis/Profitability-Optimization/docs/dashboard_requirements.md

 5. Which markets and regions deserve more attention?
 6. Are shipping costs affecting margins?
 7. What business actions should management consider next?

----

-# Next Step

-After this requirements document, the next step is to build the Power BI dashboard page by page:

-1. Executive Overview
-2. Profitability Analysis
-3. Discount Impact
-4. Market and Operations

-Each page should follow the structure defined in this document.